Organ Donation in South Carolina

 - All major religions approve organ donation as charitable giving, but realize it is an individual's choice.

 - Organ donation does not alter your appearance, so a normal open-casket funeral is still possible.

 - It is illegal to sell human organs or tissue.

 - Many organs and tissues can be donated by a live donor.
-You don't have to wait until you are dead to contribute blood, bone marrow, bone―and sometimes even a portion of your lung, liver, or pancreas.
+You can contribute blood, bone marrow, bone―and sometimes even a portion of your lung, liver, or pancreas.
 You may also donate one kidney if your other kidney is healthy and functioning properly.

-When applying for or renewing a driver's license, permit, or state ID card, you can request to have the donor designation added to the document.
+When applying for or renewing your SC driver's license, permit, or state ID card, you can request to have the organ donor designation added to your card.

 You are able to update your organ donor registry information online by visiting the Donate Life SC website.

 You will need to provide your South Carolina driver's license or state ID card number, your date of birth, and your last name.